 A vital task for all schools is the moral education of children, which includes the encouragement of understanding and respect between different groups in society.
-As part of a broader curriculum including RE and Citizenship, we believe Personal, Social, Health and Economic (PSHE) education, which includes Sex and Relationships Education (SRE), has an important role to play in this.
+In England, this means that as part of a broader curriculum including RE and Citizenship, we believe Personal, Social, Health and Economic (PSHE) education, which includes Sex and Relationships Education (SRE), has an important role to play.
+In Wales, we hold the same views, but with respect to Personal and Social Education (PSE) and SRE, as the equivalent subjects are known.
+In Northern Ireland the equivalent subjects are PSHE and Relationships and Sexuality Education (RSE).

-We unequivocally support making PSHE a statutory part of the curriculum, and believe that the religious character of a school should not deprive children of their entitlement to good PSHE.
-We believe that the right of children to PSHE is more important than any other consideration and consequently that the right of parental withdrawal should cease.
+We unequivocally support making PSHE (or PSE/SRE) a statutory part of the curriculum, and believe that the religious character of a school should not deprive children of their entitlement to good PSHE.
+We believe that the right of children to PSHE is more important than any other consideration and consequently that any right of parental withdrawal (as is currently the case for sex education) should cease.

 Sex and Relationships Education

-Good quality, age-appropriate Sex and Relationships Education (SRE) is a vital part of PSHE.
+Good quality, age-appropriate Sex and Relationships Education is vital.
 It is known to reduce unwanted pregnancies, to reduce the spread of sexually transmitted infections (STIs), and equip young people with the language and tools to be clear about personal boundaries and understand appropriate and inappropriate behaviour, to be able to resist pressure assertively and to know whom to talk to and how to ask for help if and when they need it.
-It helps older children resist pressure, make safe choices, and be able to challenge and be critical of misleading and inappropriate messages about sex in the media.
-National and international research shows that young people who have had good SRE are more likely to choose to have sex for the first time later.
+It helps older children resist pressure, make safe choices, and be able to challenge and be critical of misleading and inappropriate messages about sex in the media and in easily available internet pornography.
+National and international research shows that young people who have had good SRE are more likely to delay having sex for the first time.
 When they do have sex they are more likely to use condoms and contraception.

 We believe that all children are entitled to full, accurate and age-appropriate SRE, including education about forming and maintaining rewarding relationships and unbiased information on contraception, STIs, abortion, sexual orientation, and the many forms of family relationship conducive to individual fulfilment and the stability of society.